 At the victim's request and to the extent of the victim's cooperation and consent, college offices will work cooperatively to ensure that the complainant's health, physical safety, work and academic status are protected, pending the outcome of a formal college investigation of the complaint.
 For example, if reasonably available, a complainant may be offered changes to academic, living, transportation and working situations or protective measures in addition to counseling, health services, visa and immigration assistance and assistance in notifying appropriate local law enforcement.
 These options for available assistance will be provided regardless of whether the victim chooses to report the crime to Campus Safety or law enforcement.
-Examples of options for a potential change to the academic situation may be to transfer to section of class or withdraw and take the class at another time.
-Potential changes to living situations may include moving to a different room or different residence hall.
+Examples of options for a potential change to the academic situations may include moving to a different room or different residence hall.
 Possible changes to work situations may include changing work hours.
 Possible changes in transportation may include having the student or employee park in a different location, assisting the student or employee with safety escorts, etc. A victim should see the Title IX Coordinator to request changes to academic, living, transportation, and/or working situations or protective measure.